AvolitesLtd/TitanManual/websitev2/versioned_docs/version-12.0/titan-reference/button-reference.md

  ---
 ## <Keys.HardKey>Open</Keys.HardKey>
- (D9 only) Open workspace window, like double pressing View. \
+ (D9 only) Open workspace window, like double pressing View.

  (Quartz, Titan Mobile) Show details about item, or double press to open workspace window, see [View](#view).

  ---
 ## <Keys.HardKey>Open/View</Keys.HardKey>
-(Sapphire Touch, Arena, Tiger Touch only) \
+(Sapphire Touch, Arena, Tiger Touch only)

  Show details about item, or double press to open workspace window, see [View](#view).

  ---
 ## <Keys.HardKey>Options</Keys.HardKey>
- Followed by **Select** button, shows options screen for item.
+ Followed by <strong>Select</strong> button, shows options screen for item.
 Usually used with playbacks but can set options for other types of item.
 See [Playback Options](../cues/playback-options.md/)

  ---
 ## <Keys.HardKey>Page +</Keys.HardKey>